iGEM 2021 Competition Registration

-On this page you will find information on: 1.
+On this page you will find information on how to fill a team application to join the 2021 iGEM Competition, including: 1.
 Team PI Information, 2.
 Team Name, 3.
 Team Kind, 4.
 Team Information: Affiliation & Location, 5.
 Shipping Information, 6.
 Consent Forms 7.
 Team Fee Payment, and 8.
 Next Steps.

 We're glad you're joining us as a team for iGEM 2021!
 There are several items necessary to complete your team application for iGEM 2021 which you can find described below.
 It is important to read through this page before beginning your team application to understand the requirements to completing the application.